• Skip to main content

 Instructions

-• Cook grits according to package directions with 4 cups whole milk and 1 tsp salt.
-This should take 10-15 mins.
+• Cook grits according to package directions with 4 cups milk and 1 teaspoon salt.

 Notes

-You can also used store bought pimento cheese or make your own homemade.
-If you’re going to buy it, we love Pawley Island’s Palmetto Cheese and if you want to make your own, here is our favorite recipe!
+• You can used store bought pimento cheese or make your own homemade.
+If you're going to buy it, we love Palmetto and if you want to make your own, here is our favorite recipe!

 Keyword breakfast, side dish